Parental leave in the United States: Access to parental leave for LGBTQ people

+Transgender and non-binary parents face hurdles to paid parental leave due to the lack of gender-neutral language in their companies' paid leave policies.
+According to the Human Rights Campaign Foundation's 2018 Report on the Experiences of Transgender and Non-binary Respondents, which surveyed 1,121 transgender and non-binary people in the United States, less than 40 percent of respondents say that their companies have inclusive paid family leave policies.
+Respondents also mentioned having less access to sick leave in substitution for paid parental leave.
+Similar to LGBTQ people of color, non-cisgender parents are usually more likely to live in poverty and struggle more with taking unpaid leave in order to support their families after childbirth or adoption of a new child.

 Paternity leave

-California is the first state to offer paid paternity leave weeks (six weeks, partial payment).
-New Jersey, Rhode Island, and New York since passed laws for paid family leave.
+California was the first state to offer paid paternity leave (six weeks, partial payment), and New Jersey, Rhode Island, and New York have since passed laws for paid family leave.
 In the rest of the US, paternity pay weeks are not offered (therefore neither paternity paid leave weeks), but fathers have access to unpaid paternity leave to care for their newborns (without new income).
 Often, fathers will take sick days or vacation time when they have newborns.
 There is also a growing number of fathers that go unpaid.
 Some employers are required by law to allow 12 weeks of unpaid family leave after the birth or adoption of a child.
 This law is under FMLA or Family Medical Leave Act.
-Fathers who have access to paid paternity leave give mothers the opportunity to engage in paid work, with a positive effect on female labor force participation and wages.
+Fathers who have access to paid paternity leave allow mothers to engage in paid work, with a positive effect on female labor force participation and wages.
 In 2015, a larger proportion of working fathers than mothers who requested leave received paid leave.

-The United States military branches also show a minimal paternity leave.
+The United States military branches also show minimal paternity leave.
 Although some branches give more time after the birth to take the leave, all branches give ten days.
-This type of leave is applicable to those who are married.
+This type of leave applies to those who are married.

-Research shows longer paternity leave increases the father's engagement with a child, which leads to the child's improved cognitive and mental health outcomes and fewer behavior problems.
-Studies have also found beneficial associations between paid paternal leave and mental health for first time parents.
+Research shows that longer paternity leave increases the father's engagement with a child, which leads to the child's improved cognitive and mental health outcomes and fewer behavior problems.
+Studies have also found beneficial associations between paid paternal leave and mental health for first-time parents.

+Paternity leave has also led to an increase in breastfeeding on behalf of the mother.
+Research has shown that when fathers take paternity leave, the likelihood of mothers continuing to breastfeed increases.
+This is in relation to fathers providing help with everyday household chores while also providing direct support to the mother, reducing her stress levels and making breastfeeding easier.
+In return, the health benefits of the child also increase due to the advantages of breastfeeding.